SpencerCDixon/exocortex/readme.md

 * `exo` - alias for start

 ## Configuration

+You shouldn't really need to worry about this.
+If you run `exo new` to create a wiki or `exo init` in an existing directory full of .md files these will get pre-populated with sensible defaults.

 * `syncInterval` - time between remote pushes if remote is set up
 * `repository` - absolute path to where the repo for this wiki lives